Disa India Ltd.

 MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANYBETWEEN THE END OF THE FINANCIAL YEAR AND THE DATE OF THE REPORT

 There were no material changes and commitments between the end of the financial yearand the date of the report which affects the financial position of the Company.

 PARTICULARS OF LOANS GIVEN INVESTMENTS MADE GUARANTEES GIVEN OR SECURITY PROVIDED BYTHE COMPANY

-Your Company has made an investment of Rs.44 Million in the Equity Share Capital of itsWholly Owned Subsidiary Company Bhadra Castalloys Private Limited.
-It has extended aninterest-bearing demand loan of Rs 26 Million for the purpose of financing thepurchase considerations paid for acquisition of the foundry by the Subsidiary.
+Your Company has made an investment of Rs.44 Million in the Equity Share Capital of itsWholly Owned Subsidiary Company Bhadra Castalloy Private Limited.
+It has extendedinterestbearing intercompany demand loan of Rs 26 Million for the purpose of financing thepurchase considerations paid for acquisition of the foundry by the Subsidiary.
 The Companyhad also given a Corporate Guarantee of Rs.
-35.0 Million to Kotak Mahindra Bank on behalf ofits subsidiary for providing bank guarantees.
-The above Investment loanextended and guarantees given are well within limits prescribed under the provisions ofSection 186 of the Companies Act 2013.
+35 Million to Kotak Mahindra Bank on behalf ofits subsidiary for providing banking facilities.
+The above Investment in equity loanextended and guarantees given are well within limits prescribed under the provisions ofSection 186 of the Companies Act 2013.

 EXPLANATION BY BOARD ON ADVERSE COMMENTS BY AUDITORS